Being a crossbreed of the Siberian Husky and the Akita, the Huskita is a hybrid that’s been bred since the late 1900s in the United States.

 How to Find Reputable Huskita Breeders?

-When trying to find reputable Huskita Breeders, it’s important that you have what it takes to be a good owner beforehand.
+When trying to find reputable Huskita Breeders, you must have what it takes to be a good owner beforehand.

 A reputable breeder should be able to tell you all about the breed itself as well as the parenting dogs.
 He should take time to answer your questions.